Everything You Need To Know About the Stone of Luck in D&D 5e

 • Requires attunement – Attunement is a bond between a creature and an item.
 Creatures (your character is a creature) can be attuned to no more than three magical items at a time.
 If you do not attune to it (through a process that takes at least an hour), you do not gain the magical benefits of an item.

-We won’t go into a full 101 lecture about what ability checks and saving throws are, but here’s the short version.
 Ability checks are d20 rolls that your DM may have you make to see if you succeed at some difficult task.
-Saving throws are d20 rolls that you may have to make to protect yourself from adverse effects.

 How Good Is a Luckstone (Stone of Luck) in D&D 5e?

-Of course, this bonus is pretty wide.
-It doesn’t apply to any d20 roll you make, but ability checks and saving throws are incredibly important.
 Saving throws especially can often be the deciding factor between you and death.
 In fact, dying characters have to make what’s known as a death-saving throw, and the Stone of Luck can help you to succeed on them!

-As you level up though, you’ll have to make hard decisions with the items in your possession.
-Since you can only be attuned to three items at a time, it might not take long before you have to choose between the Luckstone and something else.
-If your character’s focus is on making ability checks, you’ll hopefully find other items or abilities along the way that are more reliable than this +1, giving you the opportunity to swap out your “item slot” for something far more useful.
+If your character’s focus is on making ability checks, you’ll hopefully find other items or abilities along the way that are more reliable than this +1, giving you the opportunity to swap out your “item slot” for something else.

 Leave a Comment